danGeekan/danGeekan/README.md

 ---

 # **About Me**
-  I'm a Unity developer with a strong love for making fun and engaging games.
+&nbsp;&nbsp;&nbsp;&nbsp;I'm a Unity developer with a strong love for making fun and engaging games.
 I enjoy bringing ideas to life, experimenting with gameplay, and constantly improving my skills.
 I’ve worked on both commercial projects (solo/team) and personal prototypes.

-  I try to follow best practices and enjoy using design patterns like Object Pooling, Factory, Event Bus and more.
+&nbsp;&nbsp;&nbsp;&nbsp;I try to follow best practices and enjoy using design patterns like Object Pooling, Factory, Event Bus and more.
 I use dependency injection tools like Zenject and VContainer for scalable architectures.

-  Let's make something amazing together!
+&nbsp;&nbsp;&nbsp;&nbsp;Let's make something amazing together!
 Check out my projects below, and feel free to connect with me.

 ---

-# **Skills**
+# **Skills** <br>
 ### Programming & Engines
 - Unity 3D & 2D
 - UI